metagenomics/submg/README.md

 # Installation
-- Make sure Python 3.10 or higher is installed
+- Make sure Python 3.8 or higher is installed
 - Make sure Java 1.8 or higher is installed
 - Clone this repository (`git clone https://github.com/ttubb/synum`)
 - Switch into the directory that you just cloned
 - Run `python -m pip install .`
-- Run `python3 webin_downloader.py` which will download a compatible version of the `.jar` file for [ENA's Webin-CLI tool](https://github.com/enasequence/webin-cli).
+- Run `synum download_webin` which will download a compatible version of the `.jar` file for [ENA's Webin-CLI tool](https://github.com/enasequence/webin-cli).

 # Usage
 Synum is intended to submit data related to a *single* (co-)assembly.
 All samples, sequncing runs, bins and MAGs specified in the config file will be associated with this assembly.
-If you want to submit data from multiple assemblies, you need to run synum for each assembly separately.
+If you want to submit data from multiple assemblies, you need to run synum once for each assembly.

 ## Example
 Assuming you want to upload 2 samples, 2 paired-end read files, a co-assembly and bins.